GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] Test MPaSIS for production fitness
 * [ ] Add Honor Graduate to eligibilities

+After fully implementing the TextboxEx class, I derived other classes from it, such as the NumberFieldEx class, the DateFieldEx class, the TimeFieldEx class, and the DateTimeFieldEx class.
+I took a somewhat longer time implementing the DateFieldEx class, but pretty soon it was a breeze when I worked on the other TextboxEx-derived classes.

+On the side, it doesn't seem like the testing of the MPaSIS web app would be scheduled anytime soon.
+I will try to just work on it a little more, particularly in putting signatory names on the printable forms.

 ## 6/1/2023
 TO DO:
 * [x] Add a very flexible TableEx for use in laying out and moving around of both content and input components